Solar Panels Information and Guides

 Notwithstanding, its important to still understand what manufacturer’s warranties come with your solar panels.
 Solar panels come with a materials and workmanship warranty and a performance warranty

 Solar panel systems are very low maintenance.
-However, your ZEN Energy system’s energy output may be reduced if the solar panels become dirty.
+However, your systems output may be reduced if the panels become dirty.

 Natural rainfall will often wash the panels and sufficiently remove accumulated dust and dirt, however, you may want to consider proactively cleaning your solar panels to optimise system performance or to account for areas where you experience higher than normal exposure to dust, dirt, or other debris.
 The best time to clean the panels would be late spring and late autumn.